RogerDavidCruz/grokkingCodingInterview/06-in-place-reversal-linked-list/README.md

 # Pattern: In-place Reversal of a LinkedList

-> Current will point to previous, before moving
+> Current node will point to previous, before moving <br>
 > Previous always point to previous node that have been processed

 ```javascript